EnableX/One-to-One-Video-WebToolKit-Sample/README.md

 This github sample project will enable you to create a `Client Application` for a very simple real time video communication application using EnableX Web SDK.

 You also need to setup an `Application Server`.
-Clone this Repository `git clone https://github.com/EnableX/video-api-app-server-nodejs.git --recursive` & follow the steps further for setting up `Application Server`.

-Alternatively, you can clone repository `git clone https://github.com/EnableX/One-to-One-Video-Chat-Sample-Web-Application.git --recursive` if you want to have both `Application Server` and `Client Application` in a single repository.
+You can clone repository `git clone https://github.com/EnableX/One-to-One-Video-Chat-Sample-Web-Application.git --recursive` if you want to have both `Application Server` and `Client Application` in a single repository.

 ---
 ## Requirements